Structures

 [[0, 1], [0, 0]]

-Histogram’s bins by default are initialized with initial_value.
-It can be any object that supports addition with weight during fill (but that is not necessary if you don’t plan to fill the histogram).
-If the initial_value is compound and requires special copying, create initial bins yourself (see init_bins()).
+A histogram bin can be any object that supports addition with weight during fill (if you plan to fill the histogram).
+See init_bins() on how to create initial bins manually.

 A histogram can be created from existing bins and edges.
 In this case a simple check of the shape of bins is done (raising LenaValueError if failed).